ReinhartC/Parallel-RSA-on-Raspberry-Pi/Configurations/Connections.md

 iface default inet dhcp
 ```
+**Note**
-`X1.Y1.Z1` is the subnet to your ethernet connection and `NE` is the preferred static address for the node on your ethernet network. *E.g. `192.168.0.50`*.
++ `X1.Y1.Z1` is the subnet to your ethernet connection and `NE` is the preferred static address for the node on your ethernet network. *E.g. `192.168.0.50`*.

-`X2.Y2.Z2` is the subnet to your wireless connection and `NW` is the preferred static address for the node on your wireless network. *E.g. `192.168.1.101`*.
++ `X2.Y2.Z2` is the subnet to your wireless connection and `NW` is the preferred static address for the node on your wireless network. *E.g. `192.168.1.101`*.

-+ Manage wireless interface configuration in `/etc/wpa_supplicant/wpa_supplicant.conf` with the following so the wireless network is automatically connected on every reboot.
+Manage wireless interface configuration in `/etc/wpa_supplicant/wpa_supplicant.conf` with the following so the wireless network is automatically connected on every reboot.
 ```
 ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev
 update_config=1